KeyboardKit/website/collections/_features/AI.md

 ### Next Word Prediction

-KeyboardKit Pro unlocks ways to use 3rd party tools like Claude and OpenAI to perform next word prediction.
-This makes autocomplete even better.
+KeyboardKit Pro unlocks ways to use Apple Intelligence and 3rd party tools like Claude and OpenAI to perform next word prediction.
 See [autocomplete](/features/autocomplete) for more information.

 ### Text Input